How to Handle “I’m Bored” During the School Holidays (Without Losing Your Patience)

 Do 20 star jumps then design a superhero

 Keep it realistic.
-Avoid things that require heavy supervision.
+And most importantly, avoid things that require heavy supervision.
+The end goal here is to encourage independence.

 You can even divide into categories (colour coded pieces of paper work great here):